 - Oil and coal furnaces and door gaskets with asbestos insulation

 The detection and removal of asbestos is best performed by a licensed professional, but a home or property owner needs to be sure the company they hire can handle the job.
-Asbestos abatement or remediation falls into three categories:
+An asbestos removal project falls into three categories:

-Class 2 Work: Asbestos removal in the second class of related work includes non-thermal materials that potentially contain asbestos, including flooring and roofing materials, as well as ceiling tiles, siding and shingles.
+- Class 2 Work: Asbestos removal in the second class of related work includes non-thermal asbestos materials that potentially contain asbestos, including flooring and roofing materials, as well as ceiling tiles, siding, and shingles.

-Class 3 Work: This type of work involves cleaning up asbestos-containing waste and debris, typically caused by some kind of construction or repair activities.
-That includes dusting, vacuuming, and mopping the area where any fibers could accumulate.
+- Class 3 Work: This type of work involves cleaning up asbestos-containing waste and debris, typically caused by construction or repair activities.
+That includes dusting, vacuuming, and moping the area where any asbestos fibers could accumulate.

 Asbestos becomes a threat when it is disturbed and then becomes airborne.
+At this stage, the fibers in the air are easily inhaled which causes problems in the lungs.
 In most cases, you cannot tell if a material contains asbestos simply by looking at it.
 If you think it may be a possibility, treat the material as if it does contain asbestos and do not bother it.
 Instead, you should leave it to the professionals, like the accredited inspectors at Precision Environmental Services.

 After the abatement or remediation is performed, another asbestos survey, an air test, should be performed before anyone can enter the area without proper protective gear.
-As asbestos air clearance test ensures that the remediation or abatement of the asbestos is complete, the area has been properly cleaned, and that the air is at an acceptable level for people to breathe.
+An asbestos air clearance test ensures that the remediation or abatement of the asbestos is complete, the area has been properly cleaned, and if the air is at an acceptable level for people to breathe.

-The Environmental Protection Agency, or EPA and the Occupational Safety & Health Administration have a set method for air quality inspections and requires a trained professional to properly detect the level of asbestos in the air.
-There are two different tests that can test the air for asbestos: 1) Phase Contrast Microscopy (PCM), and 2) Transmission electron microscopy (TEM).
+The Environmental Protection Agency EPA, and the Occupational Safety & Health Administration have set a method of air quality testing for asbestos and requires a trained professional to properly detect the level of asbestos in the air.
+There are two different tests when air testing for asbestos:

-Phase Contrast Microscopy involves taking an air sample through a filter, and then testing it for fibers.
+Phase Contrast Microscopy involves taking an air sample through a filter and then testing for asbestos fibers.
 With a PCM test, a homeowner or property owner can expect:

 - An air sample from the contaminated area is collected in a sampling container through a filter.

-- The collected particles are then examined under a polarized light microscope, so that an inspector can differentiate any asbestos from other fibers that might be in the air.
+- The collected particles are then examined under a polarized light microscope so that an inspector can differentiate any asbestos from other fibers that may be present in the air sample.

 - Concentration levels are then compared to those standards of the EPA and OSHA.

-A successful remediation or abatement should return a test with less than .01 fibers per cc.
-It is recommended that the air quality testing be performed by a third party to ensure that testing is performed correctly and without bias.
+A successful remediation or abatement should return an asbestos air quality test with less than .01 fibers per cc.
+It is recommended that the indoor air quality testing be performed by a third party to ensure that testing is performed correctly and without bias.